 Thomas Edison crossbred different species and varieties together until a plant was capable of producing 12% rubber by weight.

 Goldenrod was also one of many species of native plants used as a tea replacement after early American colonists decided to boycott tea supplies from the United Kingdom.

 Due to their seasonal blooming habit, Goldenrod flowers are often associated with fall-themed bouquets and arrangements.
 They’re also great for year-round gifts when used in a dried form.
 The bright golden color of the blooms makes them ideal for including in bouquets for:

-- Wishing someone good luck or good fortunes, especially with a new venture
+- Wishing someone good luck or good fortune, especially with a new venture

 - Celebrating new starts, from the birth of a child to an engagement or wedding

-- Encouraging happiness and cheerfulness in someone that’s been struggling lately.
+- Encouraging happiness and cheerfulness in someone who’s been struggling lately.